 - Automated releases remove the need for time-consuming and error-prone tasks.

-- Before code is merged, it needs to pass a CI test that ensures new features match the specifications.
+- Before merging the code, it needs to pass a CI test to ensure that new features match the specifications.
 This prevents errors and regressions.
 It also helps new team members join in faster because they don’t need to learn complicated development tests.

 - It provides greater insight into a design’s metrics, including engagement rates, time spent between each design phase, bug encounter rates, and new feature release frequencies.